swiftlang/swift/docs/WindowsBuild.md

 ## Clone the repositories

 1. Clone `apple/llvm-project` into a directory for the toolchain
-2. Clone `apple/swift-cmark`, `apple/swift`, `apple/swift-corelibs-libdispatch`, `apple/swift-corelibs-foundation`, `apple/swift-corelibs-xctest`, `apple/swift-llbuild`, `apple/swift-package-manager` into the toolchain directory
+2. Clone `apple/swift-cmark` and `apple/swift` into the toolchain directory
-3. Clone `compnerd/swift-build` as a peer of the toolchain directory
+3. Clone `apple/swift-corelibs-libdispatch`, `apple/swift-corelibs-foundation`, `apple/swift-corelibs-xctest`, `apple/swift-llbuild`, `apple/swift-package-manager` `compnerd/swift-build` as peers of the toolchain directory

 - Currently, other repositories in the Swift project have not been tested and may not be supported.